sherlockdoyle/Python-Codes/pawky/README.md

 awk > 'out.txt'  # Output will be written (overwritten) to out.txt
 awk >> 'out.txt'  # Output will be written (appended) to out.txt
 ```
-Because of how Python works, you should use this separatly before calling `awk` for processing the files.
+Because of how Python works, you should use this separately before calling `awk` for processing the files.
 ```python
 awk < 'marks.txt' > 'out.txt'  # This line is interpreted as
 (awk < 'marks.txt') and ('marks.txt' > 'out.txt')